Chapter 31 BWV 40 Dazu ist erschienen der Sohn Gottes

 Oboes above first violins.

-Indeed, they only relinquish this idea on brief occasions in order to permit the continuo to take it up, a further reminder of the presence of Satan and the temptations he evokes.
+Indeed, they only relinquish this idea on brief occasions in order to permit the continuo to take it up, a further reminder of the presence of the lowly Satan and the temptations he evokes.

 There is, however, the barest hint of the peace to come following this epic battle; the last line of text is intoned by way of two sustained notes suggesting the concord which may now be enjoyed by those who had previously fallen.